ColinPattinson/colinpattinson.github.io/_posts/2023-06-22-food-drink-euro-trip.md

 7.5/10.
 Some real highs at the nice restaurant but some disappointments.
 Nothing bad in the slightest though.

 ## Croatia
 OK, first is a dish I still have no idea what it is.
 It was sold to me as an innovative place that did fusion and I think this was Mexican inspired.
 It didn’t taste bad.
-Was a bit like a burger/kebab to be honest but not something I’d order again.
+Was a bit like a burger/kebab.
+To be honest it is not something I’d order again.

 ![A sort of bready taco that has minced beef and green sauce.
 3 of them next to each other](https://lh3.googleusercontent.com/pw/AJFCJaXjJ8-Rm_I-wXfExG-Z4yBJ1bZX9ztVJoQVRQjawOZqb5V_dveuVTyMIUJriWaA6UKpuW9LuOWngifg6xJLMzuV6qYf_CohkP6F_m_xLmPxMmiS9LLXd90vn4GB2yEahnUn3AoUS2DRs0LbySuAtuj4Lg=w1310-h986-s-no?authuser=0)